flatironinstitute/finufft/docs/install.rst

-3) Windows: tips for compiling
+3) Windows GNU MAKE: tips for compiling
 -------------------------------

 We have users who have adjusted the makefile to work - at least to some extent - on Windows 10.
 If you are only interested in calling from Octave (which already comes with MinGW-w64 and FFTW), then we have been told this can be done very simply: from within Octave, go to the ``finufft`` directory and do ``system('make octave')``.
 You may have to tweak ``OCTAVE`` in your ``make.inc`` in a similar fashion to below.